forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/troubleshooting.md

 ### The `scanner:rule:list` command displays my new custom rules in the catalog, but when I run a rule, I get a `ClassNotFoundException`.

-One possible reason is that you referenced a class in your custom rule Java code from the PMD library that's not available in version {{ site.data.versions.pmd }}.
-Make sure that you reference only PMD features and classes that are available in version {{ site.data.versions.pmd }}.
+One possible reason is that you referenced a class in your custom rule Java code from the PMD library that's not available in version {{ site.data.versions-v3.pmd }}.
+Make sure that you reference only PMD features and classes that are available in version {{ site.data.versions-v3.pmd }}.

 ---